industrial-edge/qr-code-scanner/docs/Implementation.md

 ### Check for dedicated input device

-As not all input events should be monitored, but only the events of the QR Code Scanner the application checks for a device with a dedicated name.
-The device name can be configured via the configuration file.
+As not all input events should be monitored, but only the events of the QR code scanner the application checks for a device with a dedicated name.
+The device name can be configured via the [config file](../cfg-data/param.json).

 The check is done in the **check_for_scanner** function in the **main.py** script.
-The function lists all devices provided by the evdev library (list_devices), checks for the scanner name and returns the corresponding event to the main function
+The function lists all devices provided by the evdev library (list_devices), checks for the scanner name and returns the corresponding event to the main function.

 **Excerpt from main.py:**